josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🌀_justice_infrastructure_mismatch_1990s_law_2025_tech.md

 - cross-border data flows
 - suppression through attrition rather than denial

 These gaps are structural, not accidental.

 ---

-### 6. Why sexual offence cases suffer most
+## 🐅 Why Sexual Offence Cases Suffer Most

 Rape prosecutions sit at the intersection of:
 - extreme sensitivity
 - long timelines
 - heavy digital evidence